-The Cybersecurity Talent Deficit
+The Cybersecurity Talent Gap

 There are a variety of factors contributing to the shortfall of qualified cybersecurity professionals.
 Technology in general is a constantly expanding and evolving field.
-Each new device, platform, application and service provides unique benefits and helps to streamline productivity or improve our lives in some way—but at a cost.
+Each new device, platform, application, and service provides unique benefits and helps to streamline productivity or improve our lives in some way — but at a cost.
 The reality is that each of these things also exposes organizations and individuals to increased risk as well, as cybercriminals identify and exploit flaws in new technologies.

 Digital transformation has also increased the attack surface and expanded demand for specific cybersecurity skills.
 As organizations have migrated from traditional local data centers to hybrid cloud environments the rules of the game change.
 Mobile devices, and internet-of-things (IoT) devices, and DevOps culture, and container technologies all contribute to a more complex ecosystem that cybersecurity professionals are tasked with securing and protecting.

 Organizations are under siege from a rising volume of security incidents, but the rapid pace of change makes it challenging to train skilled practitioners fast enough.
-The cybersecurity professionals with the right skills and experience can be expensive and face a very real threat of burnout—making it difficult to retain them as well.
+The cybersecurity professionals with the right skills and experience can be expensive and face a very real threat of burnout — making it difficult to retain them as well.

-Engaging an MSSP
+Engaging an MDR Provider

 You can accept the challenge and try to find the necessary cybersecurity talent.
 Keep in mind, though, that is only one facet of effective cybersecurity.
 You also need to invest in security platforms, hardware, and software, and you need to stay on top of security research and threat intelligence so you’re aware of emerging threats and trends.